9 Crucial Tips for Surviving the Newborn Stage (New Mom’s Guide)

 6. Meal Prep, Freezer Meals, and Batch Cooking

 If while you a reading this your baby hasn’t arrived, try to look into meal prep (freezer meals).
 They will be sanity saving and money-saving when the baby comes.

 Freezer meals will give you the ability to throw a few things together and let your slow cooker do the work.

 Also, batch cooking and freezing meals are a great way to prepare for the first few days/weeks postpartum.
 Not having to worry about cooking is a beautiful thing.

 Easy and delicious batch cooking meals include lasagna, casseroles, and meat stews.

 Trust me, when you are under slept, exhausted, and hungry… leftovers will be your best friend.

 7. Bassinet or Playpen

 You spent months designing and decorating the baby’s nursery and now you can’t wait for the baby to come home so that he can sleep in his beautiful room.

-Well, in perfect world the baby would use his nursery from day one.
+Well, in a perfect world the baby would use his nursery from day one.
 However, that is seldom the case.

 Newborns need constant care and supervision and new moms need sanity and time-saving alternatives.

 In addition, you can use them to put it next to your bed for the first few weeks as you develop a sleeping routine.

 Although breastfeeding comes completely natural to some moms, the reality is that it takes time, patience, and consistency to successfully breastfeed.